 Why Truck Crashes Are Likely to Increase on Missouri Roads

-While the government may indeed be responsible for an accident caused by bad road conditions, it appears those roads aren’t going to be fixed anytime soon.
+While the government may indeed be responsible for a truck accident caused by bad road conditions, it appears those roads aren’t going to be fixed anytime soon.
 It was recently announced that the Federal Highway Trust Fund is nearly empty, causing state governments to suspend or cancel many highway, bridge, and street-mending projects—many of which have been rated in a critical state of disrepair.

 While many states are having difficulty coming up with the money to fix battered roads, some of the worst roadways are a little too close to home: